oxsecurity/megalinter/docs/descriptors/repository_syft.md

   -c, --config string                             syft configuration file
       --enrich stringArray                        enable package data enrichment from local and online sources (options: all, golang, java, javascript)
-      --exclude stringArray                       exclude paths from being scanned using a glob expression --file string                               file to write the default report output to (default is STDOUT) (DEPRECATED: use: output)
+      --exclude stringArray                       exclude paths from being scanned using a glob expression --file string                               file to write the default report output to (default is STDOUT) (DEPRECATED: use: --output FORMAT=PATH)
       --from stringArray                          specify the source behavior to use (e.g. docker, registry, oci-dir, ...)
   -h, --help                                      help for syft -o, --output stringArray                        report output format (<format>=<file> to output to a file), formats=[cyclonedx-json cyclonedx-xml github-json spdx-json spdx-tag-value syft-json syft-table syft-text template] (default [syft-table])